avshabanov/jmonkeytetris/README.md

 ## First Start

+Application requires java 11 or later and [maven 3](https://maven.apache.org/download.cgi) to be installed prior to compilation.

-Install maven 3 then do `mvn clean install` in the application's directory.
+After installing both of these do `mvn clean install` in the application's directory.

 Once application compiled, you can start it as follows: